ONE of the most prolific authors of his generation had his home in Helensburgh for nearly half his life.

 He wrote his first book, Scotland of the Scots, while living on the island of Gigha.

-The Shipbuilders contrasts the fortunes of Leslie Pagan, the owner's son, and Danny Shields, a riveter.
+The Shipbuilders contrasted the fortunes of Leslie Pagan, the owner's son, and Danny Shields, a riveter.
 Like all his work, it is notable for the evocation of Glasgow life and his ability to create true-to-life people and situations.

 About this novel and similar ones by Blake, a reviewer for the Times of London wrote in 1946: "To the river Clyde Mr Blake brings intuition and love; to the social scene knowledge and sympathy; to the individual man or woman, a somewhat commonplace insight."